jacksund/simmate/README.md

     spacegroup__number=167,  # the spacegroup number is 167
 ).all()

-# Quickly convert to a pandas dataframe or toolkit structures.
+# Quickly convert to excel, a pandas dataframe, or toolkit structures.
-# (note: the toolkit is built off of pymatgen, so it uses the same methods)
 df = structures.to_dataframe()
 structures = structures.to_toolkit()
 ```